Picovoice/porcupine/README.md

 ## Language Support

-- English, German, French, and Spansih.
+- English, German, French, and Spanish.
 - Support for additional languages is available for commercial customers on a case-by-case basis.

 ## Performance